A Tapestry Woven by Many Different Hands

 My father, Raim Regelson, has given me a foundation of confidence, teaching me from the time I was small to “walk in as if you own the place.”
 My mother, Lily Regelson, has given me a foundation of insight, teaching me to tune in to others and to look before I leap.
 Thank you to both of my parents for teaching me to do good in the world, put important things into writing, and be true to myself.

 My sister, Elaine Regelson, shares her management wisdom and helps me to figure out many a human puzzle so that we are the best we can be.
 Elaine was our first major donor, served on our Board during a transitional time, and gives her sisterly support.
-Thank you to my brother-in-law Jim Sites for his support and for making my sister happy.

 My brother, Ken Regelson, shared his computer expertise for over 10 years, built our first bridge to the blind community, set up our first center in Colorado, which led to all of our other services there, and gives his brotherly support.
 My sister-in-law, Judy Wong, served on the Board of Directors and led our Organization Assessment Task Force, which has provided the foundation for our Long Range Strategic Plan.
-Thank you also to Judy for making my brother happy.